-As far as the public is considered, he has a loyal following devoted to his idea of simple living, he aspires not to live like a millionaire but to make real difference through empowering the villages of India.
+As far as the public is considered, he has a loyal following devoted to his idea of simple living, he aspires not to live like a millionaire but to make a real difference through empowering the villages of India.
 His constant struggle to achieve the same has earned him love and support from rural India.

-Rural is next big market for Patanjali after a successful foray into urban landscape where you can find products across all the markets right from mom & pop store to modern trade.
-Next level growth can only come from rural expansion with wide distribution network and availability of product range in block/tehsil level villages.
+Rural is next big market for Patanjali after a successful foray into an urban landscape where you can find products across all the markets right from mom & pop store to modern trade.
+Next level growth can only come from rural expansion with the wide distribution network and availability of product range in block/tehsil level villages.

-Rural ride will not be as smooth as it has been in urban level as many challenges are there which are faced by rural marketers.
+The rural ride will not be as smooth as it has been in urban level as many challenges are there which are faced by rural marketers.
 We will only have to eagerly await his business acumen for rural penetration and how it turns out in his favour in times to come.